-In honour of women’s month, we have dedicated this month’s content to all things women – money saving tips, tricks and strategies tailor-made by women for women.
+In honour of women’s month this month, we have dedicated this month’s content to all things women – money saving tips, tricks and strategies tailor-made by women for women.
 Today we tackle the infamous Pink Tax, what it is, how it works and how to combat it.
-Today the colour pink is much more than it used to imply before the colour pink was the official colour of the little girls, representing tenderness, affection and harmony.
+Today the colour pink is much more than it used to imply.
+Previously, the colour pink was the official colour of the little girls, representing tenderness, affection and harmony.
 However, if you were a little girl pink was synonymous with things like shopping and liking boys.
-It meant you were a girly girl, the damsel in distress only there to be rescued.
+It meant you were a ‘girly girl’, the damsel in distress only there to be rescued.
 Pink omitted comic books, video games and anything you could build.

 However, the world and their view on pink has changed a lot over the last few years.
 Pink is now, just a colour and people are less concerned with the concept of binary genders – with some of the most stereotypical, hard-set binary gender roles coming to a formidable end.
 Pink no longer define something about us just because we choose to wear it.
 Yet, if you walk into any supermarket or drugstore it’s not difficult to discern which isle you should be shopping in – this is thanks to some very ‘cutting edge’ gender marketing.
 It’s not the colour that leaves room for concern, but it’s only when you reach the register do you get that unpleasant reminder of the downside to all that pink – the price tag.

 It’s obvious that pink is expensive, this inflated cost is known as the ‘Woman Tax’ or more commonly as the ‘Pink Tax’.
-This Pink Tax is the increased cost women pay for purchasing basic everyday items and services.
-The ‘Pink Tax’ ensures women are paying an estimated 13% more than males on things such as personal care products, car insurance, clothing, dry cleaning and cosmetics.
+This Pink Tax is the increased cost women pay for purchasing basic, everyday items and services.
+The ‘Pink Tax’ warrants women paying an estimated 13% more than males on things such as personal care products, car insurance, clothing, dry cleaning and cosmetics.

 So not only do women make less but they pay more, with companies all over the world insisting that it is costlier to manufacture products for women.
 That despite two deodorants or two loads of washing having the same ingredients, space and process, when marketed to women the price differs.
 This leaves us women with almost always a depleted wallet and the feeling that by virtue of our gender we should expect nothing less but to pay more.